esteinig/BRIGAD3/README.md

 * *sep*: str, delimiter ['\t']
 * *mean*: bool, calculate mean coverage across all samples [True]
-* *n*: int, number of column containing target sample when mean is False (starting with 0) [4]
+* *n*: int, number of column containing target sample when mean is False [4]

 Read a coverage matrix file with header containing the columns (in order): ID, Start, End, Sample1, Sample2 ...

 Matrix contains an entry for each segment with start and end position and one value between 0 and 1 for each Sample (M x N).
-The default reader calculates the average coverage across all samples for each segment, but you can also specify the column number *n* to parse coverage for only a single genome.
+The default reader calculates the average coverage across all samples for each segment, but you can also specify the column number *n* (starting from 0) to parse coverage for only a single genome.

 Coverage below the threshold is coloured according to set threshold colour, so you can set normal colour to background (white) showing only below threshold coverage along the reference genome.

-#####BlastRing()
+#####BlastRing

 ```
 ring = BlastRing()